morgenman/Quoridor_Online/README.md

 # Quoridor Online

+> As a FYI to somebody browsing my github: this was an academic project done with three other students.
+Some of the code is not my own, and there was an enormous time pressure on the project.

+For personal use only, all rights reserved.

 Notes:
 * All source files are located in the src directory
 * Resources includes external licensed assets